 Sometimes we don't succeed with our activity plans.
 Something may crop up unexpectedly, or the weather may be too bad to go out and enjoy walking.
-If you find that you lose interest and become bored, or find that the activity you are doing is too difficult or not rewarding enough, this may be the time to re-visit your Action plan on pages 44-49 and make a fresh start, looking for new ways of getting started again.
+If you find that you lose interest and become bored, or find that the activity you are doing is too difficult or not rewarding enough, this may be the time to re-visit your Action plan on pages 46-51 and make a fresh start, looking for new ways of getting started again.

-"IF AT FIRST YOU DON'T SUCCEED, TRY, TRY, TRY AGAIN" WILLIAM HICKSON, WRITER l miss our negular Wednesday might workouts Here are some common examples of things that can get in the way:
+Here are some common examples of things that can get in the way:

 Common disruptions How to get back After a holiday or illness Take it easy when you begin again.
 Start with small amounts of activity and gradually build up how much you do.
 Made a start but not active every day.
 Find ways to incorporate activity into your daily routine.
-See pages 27-31.
+See pages 29-33.
 It all seems like too much effort.
 Are you trying to do too much?
 Set some new short-term goals and reward yourself when you achieve them.
 Family and home responsibilities are getting in the way.
 Plan how to deal with your other commitments, but also plan to do some different activities that you can fit around them.
 You find it's no fun doing things by yourself.
 Invite a friend to join you so you can support each other.
 Or join a group or club.
 Long spells of bad weather make outdoor activities unpleasant.
 Switch to indoor activities at home or at an indoor leisure centre until the weather gets better.